abdulkhaliqsoule/alx-low_level_programming/README.md

-This is a script for programming in C
+This is a README for programming in C